-In addition, this research [61] looks at the security of railway control equipment against cyber or physical attacks.
-The authors offer a cyber-physical authentication approach that combines an add-on security module with a cyber security protocol for device authentication and data transmission.
-A 'hot swappable' bump-in-the-wire security module adds cryptographic capabilities to current control devices.
-The suggested system offered tamper resistance by encapsulating the hardware in a tampered-detection box and using tamper-resistant hardware to secure the cryptographic key.
-The device authentication protocol secures server-to-control-device communication.
-Setup, first handshake, acknowledge-ment/critical exchange, and data transmission make up the protocol.
-Due to storage needs, the first handshake used RSA signatures, and the data transmission phase used AES with a 256-bit session key.
-Tests show that overall overhead has a minor impact on the railway's control device.
+In addition, this research [55] looks at the security of railway control equipment against cyber or physical attacks.
+The authors offer a cyber-physical authentication approach that integrates an add-on security module with a cyber security protocol for cyber-physical device authentication and data transmission.
+An add-on security module that acts as a 'hot swappable' bump-in-the-wire solution for current control devices and adds extra cryptographic capabilities was offered.
+Meanwhile, the suggested system offered tamper-resistance security by encapsulating the hardware in a tampered-detection box and employing tamper-resistant hardware to secure the cryptographic key.
+The device authentication protocol is intended to provide secure communication between the Server and the Control Device.
+The protocol is divided into four stages: setup, first handshake, acknowledgment/critical exchange, and data transmission.
+Due to the necessity of storage, RSA signatures were used for the first handshake, and AES with a 256-bit session key was utilized for the data transmission phase.
+The results of the tests reveal that the overall overhead has a minor influence on the functioning of the Control Device in the railway system.

-The authors offer a set of actions for enhancing cyber security and the information power of railway management systems, with the instruments of risk engineering and the knowledge gained from the information technologies serving as the foundation for their recommendations.
-The criteria for the railway management system are outlined in detail in work [56], which also provides a summary of the requirements that must be met for the smart city concept.
-Additionally, in this paper [62], the authors provide the bases for a combined safety and security risk assessment and analysis approach.
-This approach reconciles the risk analysis processes used in both safety and security by making relevant connections at different stages of the two methods and by adding cross-cutting steps common to both safety and cybersecurity.
+The criteria for the railway management system are outlined in detail in the work [56], which also provides a summary of the requirements that must be met for the Smart City concept.
+The authors offer a set of actions for enhancing cyber security and the information power of railway management systems, with the instruments of risk engineering and the knowledge gained from the area of information technologies serving as the foundation for their recommendations.
+Also, in this paper [57], the authors provide the bases for a combined Safety and Security risk assessment and analysis approach.
+This approach reconciles the risk analysis processes that are used in both Safety and Security by making relevant connections at different stages of the two processes and by adding cross-cutting steps that are common to both Safety and Cybersecurity.

-2.3.
-Smart Environment
+2.3 Smart Environment

 A smart environment can make a significant contribution to the development of a sustainable society.
-The smart environment combines appealing natural conditions, such as climate, green spaces, and so on, with techniques for limited contamination, optimal resource management, and environmental actions.
+The smart environment combines appealing natural conditions such as climate, green spaces, and so on with techniques for limited contamination, optimal resource management, and environmental actions.
 It is also related to access to services that improve the city's quality of life and the facilities of public spaces on a broader scale.
-In addition, it is associated with the city's cleanliness, the initiatives that give life and movement, and strengthening security in areas, such as local forests, lakes, etc. [63].
+In addition, it is associated with the city's cleanliness, the initiatives that give life and movement, and strengthening security in areas such as local forests, lakes, etc [58].
+A smart city can monitor energy consumption, air quality, building structural reliability, traffic congestion, and address pollution or waste using technical management tools.
+Thus, the sustainable and smart city considers using and producing green and renewable energies, more sustainable food production techniques, or the application of innovative technology to improve resource management (energy, air, water, waste, etc.).
+Novel environmental Wireless Sensor Networks (WSN) have the potential to monitor the natural environment and potentially anticipate and detect natural disasters [59], [60].